harbour/core/harbour/examples/httpsrv/readme.txt

   [ This one needs bgd.dll.
 Please download it from: http://www.libgd.org/releases/gd-latest-win32.zip ]

-Add -DUSE_HB_INET to command line if you want to use Harbour's built-in socket functions.

 To see accepted parameters run: uhttpd -?
 Parameters can also be defined using uhttpd.ini file.